 This was the day before a major event that I was the sole organiser of.
 This cost me 5 hours of time on a day that I don’t have 5 hours.
 The fact that Order 3709237 was not honoured cost me time that I should have devoted to briefing support crew and marshals.
 The safety of the event ends up compromised because the order I have in my hands means nothing to the people who printed off for me.
 How is this possible?

 Next is the cost.
 I ordered 3,000 bottles of Sainsbury’s value water at 17p per bottle.
 Total cost of £600.00.
-The fact that order 3709237 that was in my hand didn’t seem to exist cost me £1,143.95 in your store and a further £752.36 elsewhere (Tesco, Danestone, Aberdeen – who were rather better in a crisis than the Store that caused the problem).
-I have paid £1,896.31 to replace my order worth £510.00.
+The fact that order 3709237 that was in my hand didn’t seem to exist cost me £1,896.31 (mostly in Tesco, Danestone, Aberdeen – who were more prepared to help resolve my crisis than the Store that caused the problem).
+I have paid £1,896.31 to replace the part of my order (value of £510.00) that you weren’t able to supply.
 I am £1,296.31 out of pocket – this excluded additional cost for the HGV whose drivers had to sit and wait while I tried to sort the mess out.

 Naturally I have to ask what you are prepared to do to remedy this?
-Who pay the cost of mistakes?
+Who pays the cost of mistakes?
 Those who make the mistake or the customer?

 The event I run raises around £250,000 for charities around the region.
 On this occasion I am the one out of pocket.